Inertia Pricing in Stochastic Electricity Markets: Case Study

 \subsection{Simulation Environment}

 All simulations were carried out in Julia v1.5.
 The MIQP and QP problems were solved using the Gurobi \cite{gurobi} and Ipopt \cite{Wachter2006On} solvers.
 All experiments were performed on a standard PC workstation with an Intel i9 processor and 16 GB RAM.
 The solving time for each instance in Section~\ref{sec:numerical_experiments_toy_system} was less than 10 seconds, while every instance in Section~\ref{sec:numerical_experiments_large_system} was solved in less than 1 minute.
+Since the quadratic objective of our model is convex, all problems were solved to global optimality with a duality gap of $<0.01\%$.